renpy/renpy/sphinx/source/screens.rst

     The action performed when the dismiss is activated.
 This property is required.

+`keysym`
+    A string giving a :doc:`keysym <keymap>` describing a key that, when pressed, invokes the action of this dismiss.
+This replaces the default "dismiss" keysym.

 `modal`
     By default, the dimiss is modal, preventing events from being processed by displayables "behind" it.

 It also takes: